tc39/notes/es7/2016-07/jul-27.md

 TD: (recap) w/ tagged template literals, escape seq. illegal.
 Changes seek to allow

-- Only change: https://tc39.github.io/proposal-template-literal-revision/#sec-static-semantics-template-early-errors removed the parametrization of the lexical grammar productions and instead enforce early errors via static semantics attached to the syntactic grammar.
-This change was result of Mark and Waldemar's review.
+- Only change: https://tc39.github.io/proposal-template-literal-revision/#sec-static-semantics-template-early-errors removed the parameterization of the lexical grammar productions and instead enforces early errors via static semantics attached to the syntactic grammar.
+This change was a result of Mark and Waldemar's review.

 TD: Approval Stage 3?